 Cross Country at the NCAA New England Championships

-The Babson College men's and women's cross country teams will head north to Gorham Country Club for the 2017 NCAA New England Championships hosted by the University of Southern Maine on Saturday.
-The men's 8k race gets the day started at 11 a.m., and is followed by the women's 6k meet at 12:15 p.m.
+• The Babson men's and women's cross country teams will head north to Brunswick, Maine, for the 2018 NCAA New England Championships hosted by the Bowdoin on Saturday.

 WHAT'S AT STAKE

 •The top two teams and seven individuals from non-qualifying teams earn a spot at the Division III National Championships on November 17 at the Lake Breeze Golf Club in Winneconne, Wis.